Camp on the Greenland ice sheet | Kangerlussuaq | West Greenland

 Get up close and personal with meltwater rivers, frozen lakes, and crevasses as your experienced glacier guide introduces you to hiking safely with crampons and leads you across the frozen icecap.
-From the famous Point 660, to our ice camp, to the Russell Glacier, this trip will give you plenty of glacier hiking experience and take you to the most interesting features in the area.
+From the famous Point 660, to our ice camp, this trip will give you plenty of glacier hiking experience and take you to the most interesting features in the area.

 Spending a night on the world’s second-largest icefield is a truly unique experience.
 Miles from anywhere, with no light or air pollution and some of the best weather conditions in Greenland, our ice camp is the perfect place to fully experience the Midnight Sun or magical Northern Lights (depending on when you visit).

 Scroll down for more information and the full itinerary, then book your place on this once-in-a-lifetime experience by selecting a date and clicking Book Now.